laurelherting/lmh-headspace/AWS/examTips.md

 * what comes in and is allowed, automatically goes back out

 ### Network ACLs are stateful
-* If you want to allow access on port 443, you have to add a rule allowing 443 inbound AND add a rule allowing 443 outbound
+* To allow access on port 443, add rule allowing 443 inbound AND add rule allowing 443 outbound

 ### Know the difference between an s3 bucket url and an s3 static hosted website address
 * What does a URL look like?
   * It's always S3, then the region, then .amazon.aws.com, then / and the bucket name
     * ex.
 Https://s3-eu-west1.amazonaws.com/acloudguru *

 ### Successful upload = HTTP 200 code

 ### EBS